-- Because it may take time for hormonal activity to calm down;
+- it may take time for hormonal activity to calm down;

-- Because spraying is not always sexually related action;
+- spraying is not always sexually related action;

-- Because urine spraying may have developed as a habit of your cat;
+- urine spraying may have developed as a habit of your cat;

-- Because scent from spots already marked before, may be triggering the spraying;
+- the scent from spots already marked before may be triggering the spraying;

-About the first one, there’s not much to do, but wait.
-Usually, no longer than few weeks, however, may be longer in some cases.
+About the first one, there’s not much to do but wait.
+Usually, no longer than a few weeks, however, may be longer in some cases.
 Others require your actions, as described below.

 Remember, the cause for your neutered cat still spraying urine may be any of the above, and, very likely, a combination of several of those.

-What to do if your neutered cats keeps spraying urine?
+What to do if your neutered cat keeps spraying urine?

 So, you know why your cat might be spraying urine, despite the fact he has been neutered.
 Now what?

 - Clean the environment.
 As we said above, if your cat marked before, it’s highly likely that scents are triggering re-marking of those corners again and again.
-In order to avoid it, you have to wash the scent away.
+To avoid it, you have to wash the smell away.
 To do so, use a detergent that states “pet urine removal” or similar on the label.
-Simple household soap will not be enough.
-Most likely you will find them at pet supply stores.
+Ordinary household soap will not be enough.
+Most likely, you will find them at pet supply stores.
 Next, treat every spot your cat sprays urine with the detergent, according to instructions on the label.
 If your cat seems to spray everywhere, then apply it everywhere.
 Also, in case it’s hard to find where it smells urine, you can use a black light as it will cause the urine to fluorescence; thus, the places where to clean will be visible.
 Find tips to clean a cat’s urine here.

 - Limit the stress your cat experiences.
-It’s no easy solution and is hard to explain in general terms, as there may be many separate source of stress in cats.
+It’s no easy solution and is hard to explain in general terms, as there may be many separate sources of stress in cats.
 Besides, your cat may be affected by more than one of those.
-In order to limit it, start by reading our article about the possible causes of stress in cats.
-It will be a good starting point in what your cat is stressed about, and will help you to figure out, how to limit the stress.
-IMPORTANT: if your cat is under serious amount of stress, a veterinary assistance might be necessary to help relief it.
+To limit it, start by reading our article about the possible causes of stress in cats.
+It will be a good starting point in what your cat is stressed about, and will help you to figure out how to limit the stress.
+IMPORTANT: if your cat is under a severe amount of stress, veterinary assistance might be necessary to help relieve it.
 You can also read about environmental enrichment for indoor cats, as it will undoubtedly help to reduce the stress of any cat.

 - Identify the moment when your cat is about to spray.
 If you are a good observer, you might notice your cat’s actions right before spraying urine.
-He is approaching the spot, turning his back towards it, rising his tail… and then it happens.
-In some cases, spraying may also happen after some specific events, like right after cat coming indoors, when your dog passes by, or when he sees a rival cat or postman through the window.
-Wink, wink… it’s a hint of possible source of stress, that may be needed to limit.
+He is approaching the spot, turning his back towards it, rising his tail, and then it happens.
+In some cases, spraying may also occur after some specific events, like right after cat coming indoors, when your dog passes by, or when he sees a rival cat or postman through the window.
+Wink, wink, it’s a hint of a possible source of stress, that may be needed to limit.

 - Redirect your cat right before he’s about to spray.
-Best targets would be a toy, or a treat.
+Best targets would be a toy or a treat.
 However, to avoid feeding your cat too much, a toy would be a better choice.
-So, right before the cat is about to spray, go grab a toy (best if it’s a toy on a string, so you can easily manipulate it) and hopefully your cat will go after it, BEFORE he sprays.
-If it is so, reward him by allowing to continue playing or petting.
-Keep the toy (or treats) at a point you can easily grab, which means you might want to keep several toys in different locations, an use a clicker for better timing.
+So, right before the cat is about to spray, grab a toy (best if it’s a toy on a string, so you can easily manipulate it) and hopefully your cat will go after it, BEFORE he sprays.
+If it is so, reward by playing or petting.
+Keep the toy (or treats) at a point you can quickly grab, which means you might want to keep several toys in different locations and use a clicker for better timing.
 Read here what is clicker and how to use it in cat training.